 The Korenika & Moškon, Sulne is a macerated mixture of Malvazija Istarska, Pinot Gris and Chardonnay.
 Dark amber color, it actually looks like an amber colored gemstone.

 👃 Quince, dried dates and figs, nutmeg, broth and lots of cognac notes.
-In my experience, this type of aroma is only found in white wines that have been macerated for a long time and that have been aged in oak.
+In my experience, these types of aromas are only found in white, long-macerated, and oak-aged wines.

 👅 Quince, apricots, peach jam, black tea, orange peel.
 The tannins are strong but nicely rounded.
-A wine that has matured in wood for this long might be expected to be heavy and overripe, but this is not the case.
+One might expect a wine that has been aged in wood for so long to be heavy and overripe, but that is not the case.
 This wine retains a lot of freshness and energy.